Ashish-simpleCoder/classic-react-hooks/apps/doc/hooks/use-timeout-effect.md

 ## Features

 -  **Scheduled execution:** Executes a callback after a specified delay
--  **Flexible:** Provides methods to clear or restart the timer
+-  **Flexible control:** Provides methods to clear or restart the timer
--  **Automatic Cleanup:** Automatically cleans up timer on component unmount
+-  **Auto cleanup:** Automatically clears up timer on component unmount
--  **Syncronization:** Syncs with the latest callback and timeout values

 ## Parameters